matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     events unless their sender has a sufficient power-level to send an `m.room.child` event in the parent.

+    Where the parent space also claims a parent, clients can recursively peek into the grandparent space, and so on.

 This structure means that rooms can end up with multiple parents.
 This implies that the room will appear multiple times in the room list hierarchy.